Design principles for shift current photovoltaics

+In summary, we take as ab-initio input parameters the gap, the four effective masses, and the lowest order Berry curvature and quantum metric, $\partial_y \Omega$ and $g_{xx}$.
+The difference in effective masses for electron and hole bands, accounted for the term $\epsilon_0$, can be fitted independently with the hoppings $t_1'$ and $t_2'$.
+Since $\epsilon_0$ has no impact in the shift current response, the hoppings $t_1'$ and $t_2'$ are not considered in the main text.
+The rest of the input is fitted with $t_1$, $t_2$ and $t_3$, the on-site potential $\Delta$ and $x_0$, and the results of the fit are shown in Table \ref{tab}.
+While $x_0$ is in fact known from the lattice structure of GeS to be $0.62 \rm{\AA}$, obtaining it independently from the tight binding fit, which gives a close value of $0.52 \rm{\AA}$ provides an additional check of the validity of the model.

-\textbf{Acknowledgments} - We thank J. Sipe, E. J. Mele, M. Bernardi, S. Coh, P. Kr\'al, S. Barraza-Lopez and F. Duque-Gomez for useful discussions.
+\textbf{Acknowledgments} - We acknowledge useful discussions with J. Sipe, E. J. Mele, M. Bernardi, P. Kr\'al, S. Barraza-Lopez and F. Duque-Gomez and especially with Y. Xu.
 We also thank R. Ilan and A.G.
 Grushin for a careful reading of the manuscript.
-A.M.C was supported by the NSERC CGS-MSFSS and the NSERC CGS-D3, B.M.F was partially supported by Conacyt and NSF DMR-12065135, F. de Juan was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division, grant DE-AC02-05CH11231, and J.E.M. was supported by AFOSR MURI.
+BMF was supported by Conacyt, NSF DMR-12065135 and NERSC Contract No. DE-AC02-05CH11231, AMC was supported by the NSERC CGS-MSFSS and the NSERC CGS-D3, F. de Juan was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division, grant DE-AC02-05CH11231, and J.E.M. was supported by AFOSR MURI.

-\textbf{Author contributions} - A.M.C. and B.M.F contributed equally to this work.
+\textbf{Author contributions} - AMC and BMF contributed equally to the work.
+AMC, BMF, FJ and JEM carried out the analytical and numerical analysis.
+SC carried out all ab-initio computations.
 All authors contributed to the results and the writing of the manuscript.

+\textbf{Data availability} - The data that support the findings of this study are available from the corresponding author upon request.